Coaching Staff

 What are your previous rowing stops?

 I rowed with a few different teams in Connecticut and Massachusetts in high school before eventually finding my home at Litchfield Hills Rowing Club, competing with our youth team my senior year through the end of my high school career.
-I now compete DII on the men’s heavyweight team at Mercyhurst University in upstate New York, entering my sophomore year on campus.
+I spent time competing on the DII men’s heavyweight team at Mercyhurst University in upstate New York before had me hang up my oar.
+Now, I get to be back in the Litchfield Hills inspiring the next class of rowers.

 What brought you to LHRC?

-My friend, eventual pair partner (see photo above), and now fellow LHRC coach Matt Piazza convinced me to row with him for my senior year of high school.
+My friend & eventual pair partner (see photo above) Matt Piazza convinced me to row with him for my senior year of high school.
 Now LHRC can’t get rid of me!

 Why do you coach?